 College Admissions and Financial Aid

-- Students in the 2017 class are enrolled in more than 129 colleges and universities Seniors and their parents attended Financial Aid Workshops with hands on assistance in completing financial aid forms
+- Students in the class of 2017 are enrolled in more than 129 colleges and universities.
+Seniors and their parents attended Financial Aid Workshops with hands-on assistance in completing financial aid forms

 - More than $6 million in last dollar grants awarded since 1993